miguelarbesu/miguelarbesu.github.io/_pages/about.md

 While in Barcelona, I also practiced Shito Ryu karate under Sensei Carlos Fernández for 5 years.

-Now in Berlin, I train with the Uechi Ryu Okikukai group located in Panketal led by sensei Holger Massek, who kindly accepted me as a Kenyukai guest.
+Now in Berlin, I train with the Uechi Ryu Okikukai group located in Panketal, which kindly accepted me as a Kenyukai guest.

 ---